012006. How the Subprime Mortgage Crisis Caused the Recession

 04August 2008.
 Fannie and Freddie Went Bankrupt

 Mortgage giants Fannie Mae and Freddie Mac succumbed to the subprime crisis.
 They were government-backed companies that insured mortgages.
-When the crisis began, Congress gave them $100 billion to guarantee more mortgages.
-But that action helped sink the two.

 Many in Congress then blamed Fannie and Freddie for causing the crisis.
 They said the two semi-private companies took too many risks in their drive for profits.
 But the companies were trying to remain competitive in an industry that had become too risky.

 On September 29, 2008, the stock market crashed.
 The Dow Jones Industrial Average fell 777.68 points in intra-day trading.
 Until 2018, it was the largest point drop in history.
 It plummeted because Congress rejected the bank bailout bill.

 Although a stock market crash can cause a recession, in this case it had already begun.
 But the crash of 2008 made a bad situation much, much worse.